Leoleojames1/Divisor-Wave-Prime-Complex-Analysis/README.md

 Ultimately I want to use this data to train a language model such as dalai llama, or GPT4 using the methods and information provided in this repository such that we can create an AI specialized in mathematical analysis for all fields of mathematics.
-Currently I have proposed the idea to the singularity group on @AtheneLive you can see the most recent vod clip here where lex fridman, carli g, and athene give their responses:
+Currently I have proposed the idea to the singularity group on @AtheneLive you can see the most recent twitch vod clip here where Lex fridman, Carli g, and Athene give their responses:

 https://www.youtube.com/watch?v=JCCw1qNb3mc